buraksezer/olric/README.md

 * Implements a distributed hash table,
 * Provides a drop-in replacement for Redis Publish/Subscribe messaging system,
 * Supports both programmatic and declarative configuration,
-* Embeddable but can be used as a language-independent service with *olricd*,
+* Embeddable but can be used as a language-independent service with *olric-server*,
 * Supports different eviction algorithms (including LRU and TTL),
 * Highly available and horizontally scalable,
 * Provides best-effort consistency guarantees without being a complete CP (indeed PA/EC) solution,